sunniel/VirtualNetContentSharing/Experiment Results/README.md

 # Experiment Results

 ## 1. Communication Overhead
 The first experiment evaluates the number of hops per routing as a function of the number of objects.
 In the experiment, the number of objects in a virtual world is scaled from 100 to 500, and randomly distributed on the map.
 Though, only the objects located within the range of a region are retrieved, increasing the total number of objects also proportionally changes the number of objects within a region with high probability.
-Configurations are listed in the following table.
+The configurations are listed in the following table.

 | Parameters                     | Values    |
 |--------------------------------|-----------|